arafatDU/Semester-1/README.md

 <p>
   <b>CSE-101: Structure Programming</b><br>
-  <s>Here is all codes in C language.
-These codes are the example and exercise of the book "Teach Yourself C".</s>
+  Here is all codes in C language.
+These codes are the example and exercise of the book "Teach Yourself C".
 </p>

 <br>